 On April 23, 2019, Michael Van Dorp filed a putative class action lawsuit in the United States District Court for the District of New Jersey on behalf of holders of publicly traded Indivior securities alleging violations of U.S. federal securities laws under the Securities Exchange Act of 1934.
 The complaint names Indivior PLC, Shaun Thaxter, Mark Crossley and Cary J. Claiborne as defendants.
-On June 24, 2019, Mr. Van Dorp filed a motion to be appointed as lead plaintiff on behalf of the putative class.
-On July 15, 2019, the parties entered into a stipulation extending the defendants time to respond to any complaint in the action until after the Court appoints a lead plaintiff.
+On July 30, 2019, the Court granted Mr. Van Dorp's motion for appointment as lead plaintiff on behalf of the putative class.
+On September 30, 2019, Mr. Van Dorp filed an amended complaint on behalf of the putative class.
+The defendants' response to the amended complaint is due on November 29, 2019.